silnrsi/pysilfont/docs/scripts.md

 including using wildcards, but all should be in the same directory.
 For ttf files, the profile will be Pysilfont's ttfchecks.py.
 UFO files are not yet supported.

 An alternative profile can be specified with `--profile`.
-See examples/fbttfchecks.py for an example of a profile that amends the behaviour of ttfchecks.py.
-This includes options to change which checks are run and to override the status reported by checks.
+This profile needs to be specifically designed to work with this script - see examples/fbttfchecks.py.
+This profile amends the behaviour of ttfchecks.py and includes options to change which checks are run and to override the status reported by checks.
+Project-specific checks can also be added.

 Example use with a project-specific profile: